-The Energy Efficient Communities Program will deliver grants to assist businesses and community organisations to improve energy efficiency practices and technologies and better manage energy consumption to reduce their power bills.
+The Energy Efficient Communities Program will deliver $40 million in grants to help businesses and community groups lower their energy bills and reduce emissions.

-Funding will support activities to help businesses and community organisations to save energy through:
+To help businesses and community organisations save energy and lower bills through:

 - equipment upgrades that reduce energy consumption

 - investment in energy and emissions monitoring and management systems to better manage energy use

 - completion of energy systems assessments according to the Australian Standard or feasibility studies to investigate energy efficiency opportunities